nathansheaouedraogo/bleach_cleanings_data_analysis/README.md

 # General Overview
-This package is designed to analyze data from the Ambilabs 2Win integrating nephelometer.
+This library is designed to analyze data from the Ambilabs 2Win integrating nephelometer.
 It is highly customizable, and with a few modifications all functions maybe used independently for other applications.
 As it stands, the intended use is to quickly analyze all peaks in a given dataset and report back important information organized in a simple and easy to follow manner.

 The functions and classes may also be used as a simple "first step" in data processing with heavier analysis used down the line or may be implemented in prexisting workflows.